 Calories in mushrooms: Raw versus cooked

 Many of these stats on the caloric value in mushrooms relate to raw mushrooms.
 I recommend cooking mushrooms before eating them.
 There are a variety of reasons for this, which I have written about in this other article.
 Taste and toxicity are part of the reasoning.
 Check out this article if you want to know more about why eating raw mushrooms may not be the best approach to mushroom consumption.
+The video below discusses nuances of cooking specialty mushrooms.

 How to benefit from your own shiitake, oyster and maitake mushrooms